Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Motor & Driver.rst

 Python Code Motor
 ----------------------------------------------------------------

-If you did not configure I2C and install Smbus, please refer to :ref:`Chapter 7 <ADC>`.
+If you did not :blue:`configure I2C and install Smbus,` please refer to :ref:`Chapter 7 <ADC>`.
 If you did, please Continue.

 First, observe the project result, and then learn about the code in detail.